How to Become a Speech Therapist in South Carolina

 Step 2.
 Complete a Clinical Fellowship Through Supervised Professional Employment (SPE)

-You must complete at least 9 months of supervised professional employment (SPE)—clinical fellowship—following graduation from a master’s degree program.
-You will work under a licensed speech-language pathologist during this time, meeting one of the following work requirements:
+You must complete at least a period of supervised professional employment (SPE)—clinical fellowship—of at least nine months following graduation from a master’s degree program.
+During this time, you will work under a licensed speech-language pathologist, meeting one of the following work requirements:

-A clinical fellowship is a paid period designed to give you an immersive clinical experience in the kind of practice setting and area of specialized focus that is of most interest to you.
-Take your time finding a sponsor, as this opportunity could lead to full time employment after you become licensed.
+A clinical fellowship is a paid period of study designed to provide you with an immersive clinical experience.
+Take your time finding a sponsor that best suits you, as this opportunity could lead to full-time employment after you become licensed.

 During your SPE, you’ll be getting hands-on experience as a speech-language pathologist.
-ASHA has written an SLP Scope of Practice that outlines the tasks of an SLP and the decision-making process they go through.
+ASHA has written an SLP Scope of Practice that outlines the tasks of an SLP.
 You’ll be practicing administration and leadership skills, prevention and wellness recommendations, and treatment procedures.

-At the end of your SPE, be sure to fill out the SLP Clinical Fellowship Report and Rating Form.
+At the end of your SPE, be sure to fill out the Report of Completed Internship form – you’ll need to submit it to the Board before applying for your permanent SLP license.

 Step 3.
 Pass the Praxis SLP Exam